NassimBounouas/SI5-soa_api_lab_team_d/UberooBehaviour/README.md

 ### Week 45: Last evolution

-  - As Terry, I can emit a promotional code based on my menu contents (e.g., 10% discout for an entry-main course-dessert order), so that I can sell more expensive orders.
+  - (Dismissed) As Terry, I can emit a promotional code based on my menu contents (e.g., 10% discout for an entry-main course-dessert order), so that I can sell more expensive orders.
   - As Gail or Erin, I can follow the position of Jamie in real time, so that the food ETA can be updated automatically.